nhcarrigan/becca-docs/docs/manual-commands.md

 ## triggers Commands

 The `/triggers` commands manage your server's specific triggers.
+These commands require permission to manage the server.

 | Command  | Parameters                            | Description                         |
 | -------- | ------------------------------------- | ----------------------------------- |